sarah-antillia/Tensorflow-Image-Segmentation-Ovarian-Tumor-3D/README.md

 <br>
 It contains three types of annotations: rgb, binary and binary_binary.
 In this experiment, for simplicity, we focus only on the binary annotation type on training process.
 The number of the image files in OTU_3d dataset is 170, which is too small to use directly for training to our segmentation model without any preprocessing.
-Hence, we applied the following image transformation methods to the original dataset to augment them and create a <b>pre-augmented dataset</b>.
+Hence, we applied the following image transformation methods to the original dataset to augment them and create the pre-augmented dataset.
 For more details, please refer to <a href="./generator/ImageMaskDatasetGenerator.py">ImageMaskDatasetGenerator.py</a>.
 <br>
 <ul>